Frank Gore: 'Eagles didn't want to play'

-"I think playing that second half and the way we came out, the Eagles didn't want to play no more," Gore said on ESPN2's "First Take" Friday morning of last week's 49ers comeback victory in Philadelphia.
-"We just kept pounding and kept pounding and making plays and kind of knocked the fight out of them."
+"I think playing that second half and the way we came out, the Eagles didn't want to play no more," Gore said in an interview on ESPN's "First Take."

 Gore, who ran for 127 yards in the 24-23 victory at Lincoln Financial Field, capped the rally with a 12-yard touchdown with three minutes to play.